Search

 Now guess which of the two CRM blogs brings vanity traffic and which one brings value traffic.

-🙋♀️ Meaningful metric: Relevant organic traffic
+✔️ Meaningful metric: Relevant organic traffic

-I’m sure that Hubspot, and any kind of Hubspot in any case, does what thinks is best for its business.
+I’m pretty positive that Hubspot, and any kind of marketing platform in any case, does what thinks is best for its business.
 What I’m trying to say is that Hubspot’s content marketing strategy is not the kind of strategy we -as an agency- would quip for most of our clients.
-Creating content is expensive so creating content without considering ROI is like burning money.

 All things considered, a focused SEO strategy is a more cost-effective strategy and thus brings the Customer Acquisition Cost (CAC) down.
 If you care about ROI, budget and money, then you should also care about bringing that CAC down.

 That said, there will be times when some pieces of your content puzzle don’t always have to translate into conversions.
 But more often than not you should create business-related content.
-The ultimate goal is not just to attract traffic but to attract the right kind of traffic that converts into business outcomes mostly through:

 • Relevant keywords: Identify and target keywords that are popular and directly related to your business and its goals.